neondatabase/website/content/docs/get-started-with-neon/query-with-psql-editor.md

 ## Connect with an exported password

 <Admonition type="warning">
-**_Warning_**: Some operating systems allow non-root users to view process environment variables when using the `ps` command.
+Some operating systems allow non-root users to view process environment variables when using the `ps` command.
 For security reasons, consider using a password file in such cases.
 </Admonition>

 To connect with an exported password: